 As an employee-owned business we operate democratically.
 We also aim to extend the principles of fairness, openness and transparency to our broad range of stakeholders outside the business.
 Every year, since 2001, we have publicly reported our Corporate Responsibility performance and provided information about how we manage our most important social and environmental issues.

-'Our responsibilities' pages provide further information on our approach to Sustainability and a more detailed review of our performance to the year ended 30 January 2016, unless otherwise stated.
-Here we focus on our activities, progress and highlights at sites under our operational control unless stated otherwise.
-Sites operated by stores under licence and franchisees (both overseas and Welcome Break franchises) are excluded from this scope.
+Our archived reports can be found in the 'Report Archive' tab below.
+We no longer publish a printed report - instead these 'Our responsibilities' pages provide a detailed review of our Corporate Responsibility performance and management to the year ended 28 January 2017, unless otherwise stated.
+Here we focus on our activities, progress and highlights at sites under our operational control.
+Sites operated by shops under licence or by franchisees (both overseas and Welcome Break franchises) are excluded from this scope.

-We engaged KPMG LLP to undertake an independent limited assurance engagement, reporting to the Partnership, over selected information included in 'Our responsibilities' pages for the year ended 30 January 2016 marked with the symbol [*] and the presentation of our description of our materiality process and the 'Internal Audit Process' below.
+We engaged KPMG LLP to undertake an independent limited assurance engagement, reporting to the Partnership, over selected information included in 'Our responsibilities' pages for the year ended 28 January 2017.
+We have marked this information with the symbol [*].
+KPMG also assured our description of our internal review process below.
 KPMG used the assurance standard ISAE 3000 and, for greenhouse gas information, ISAE 3410.
 Their full statement is available below.
-They have provided an unqualified opinion on the selected information and process descriptions.
+KPMG has provided an unqualified opinion on the selected information and process descriptions.

 The level of assurance provided for a limited assurance engagement is substantially lower than a reasonable assurance engagement.
-In order to reach their opinion they performed a range of procedures which included interviews with management, consideration of reporting systems, site visits to and testing at a number of our locations and testing of the aggregated selected information.
-A summary of the work they performed is included within their assurance opinion.
+In order to reach its opinion KPMG performed a range of procedures, including interviews with management, consideration of reporting systems, site visits to and testing at a number of our locations and testing of the aggregated selected information.
+A summary of the work KPMG performed is included within its assurance opinion.